‘Days Of Our Lives’ Comings & Goings: A Surprising Recast & Big Returns

 According to a recent report by Soap Hub, Days of Our Lives fans will see the character of Stefan DiMera be recast this week.
 Actor Tyler Christopher will be replaced with Brandon Barash in the role of Stefan.

 Barash is best known for playing the role of Johnny Zacchara on General Hospital.
 Brandon will be seen for the first time on March 22.
-The recast was supposed to be a temporary situation, but fans haven’t heard whether or not Christopher will return or if Barash will be given the role permanently.
+The recast was supposed to be a temporary situation, but fans haven’t heard whether or not Christopher will return, or if Barash will be given the role permanently.

-As viewer will remember, Stefan O. DiMera first came to Salem to ring in the year 2018.
+As viewers will remember, Stefan O. DiMera first came to Salem to ring in the year 2018.
 He arrived on New Year’s Eve and revealed himself to be the son of Stefano DiMera and Vivian Alamain (Louise Sorel).

 Stefan jumped right into the role of a DiMera villain and immediately began to clash with his brother, Chad DiMera (Billy Flynn).
-He eventually fell in love with Chad’s wife, Abigail, while she was in the throws of her split personality disorder, but has recently moved on to have romantic feelings for Chloe Lane (Nadia Bjorlin).
+He eventually fell in love with Chad’s wife, Abigail, while she was in the throes of her split personality disorder, but has recently moved on to have romantic feelings for Chloe Lane (Nadia Bjorlin).

 What does the future hold for these two? #DAYS pic.twitter.com/8j7u6XDdl1